gmorinan/trekviz/README.md

 ## TREKVIZ

 Dashboard used to visualise how many lines and interactions characters have in the different Star Trek series.
+You can [view it here](https://trekviz.com) (hosting provided by Streamlit).

 To run this locally:
 ```